owenmcfadden2/RecipeAnalysis/README.md

 2. **n_ingredients**: Number of ingredients in the recipe

 We trained a linear regression model using **pipeline**, by **one-hot encoding** has_description and leaving n_ingredients as is.

 **Model Performance**:
+Training RMSE: 1.334
+Test RMSE: 1.346
+Since our **RMSE** is relatively large, our model's predictions are usually off by quite a lot.

+Training R-squared: 0.000148
+Test R-squared: 0.00007
+Since our **R-squared** is nearly zero, almost none of the variation in the ratings can be explained by our model

 ## Final Model
 AAAA